shredthaGNAR/list-of-my-starred-repos/README.md

 * [johncoryk/coastal-shopify-theme](https://github.com/johncoryk/coastal-shopify-theme): Shopify theme for Low Coast Coffee
 * [codeverland/codever](https://github.com/codeverland/codever): Bookmarks and Snippets Manager for Developers & Co
 * [mariia-nam/collection-tabs](https://github.com/mariia-nam/collection-tabs): Shopify Section for Home Page
+* [CollectionBuilder/collectionbuilder-gh](https://github.com/CollectionBuilder/collectionbuilder-gh): a Jekyll project to create a basic digital collection exhibit.
+See Readme below for instructions to get started!
 * [iShopifyExpert/color-swatches-as-sepreate-products](https://github.com/iShopifyExpert/color-swatches-as-sepreate-products): None
 * [MikeC0xl0ng/Color-variants-collection](https://github.com/MikeC0xl0ng/Color-variants-collection): A collection template which will show all the color variations of the product as an individual product on the collection page
 * [w0lfschild/colorfulSidebar](https://github.com/w0lfschild/colorfulSidebar): :open_file_folder: MacForge plugin to add color back to the sidebar icons in Finder on macOS